 Walking into their room—assuming I wasn’t shooed right out—I was hit with a heady melange of scents (natural and bottled), the sounds of Martha and the Vandellas playing on the portable record player, and the sight of female stuff strewn everywhere: clothes, magazines, underclothes, posters, and of course the girls themselves, it all gave me a palpable hormonal surge.
 Testosterone meets estrogen.
 Except of course that my nascent expressions of testosterone was absolutely no match for their combined hormonal overload.
 I felt utterly overwhelmed.
 They sort of put up with me, intruding into their boudoir, but just for as long as they wanted to.
 I knew when it was time to leave.

 Why couldn’t it have been her hot younger sister Sam?
 Because she never really looked at me, just through me, for starters.
-Well, that and because her strict Catholic parents wouldn’t have allowed her to go; the end of eight grade is when kids were allowed to start going to CYO (Catholic Youth Organization) dances.
+Well, that and because her strict Catholic parents wouldn’t have allowed her to go; the end of eighth grade is when kids were allowed to start going to CYO (Catholic Youth Organization) dances.

-OK; the Dart sedan wasn’t the only car in the family.
-Mr. J. drove a white ’66 Ford Country Sedan, technically a ten-seater, but I’m sure it carried at least 50% more on numerous occasions.
+The Dart sedan wasn’t the only car in the family.
+Mr. J. drove a white ’66 Ford Country Sedan, technically a ten-seater, but I’m sure it carried at least 50% more on occasion.
 But why he drove the big wagon to work every day and left Mrs. J. with the Dart sedan was a bit of a mystery to me; in my family, my dad drove a Dart sedan and Mom had the nine-seater Coronet wagon.
 Ah, but then Mr. J. was a bit…rigid, to put it mildly.
 Actually, he was an uptight, insecure, borderline bully, but never mind that.
 But he was not going to drive the lipstick-red Dart to Black and Decker, where he was an engineer.

 Maybe he just didn’t like me because I would rather insinuate myself into the big girls’ bedroom to hear the latest Motown hits and take in the smells than play outside with the boys.
 Or maybe he was just perpetually overwhelmed by the results of his annual procreation.
-Yes, the kids were all one year apart.
+Yes, the kids were all about one year apart.

 But I really liked Mrs. J.; she was short and cute like all the girls in the family.
 When she drove the Dart, there was almost limo-like rear legroom, since she had to slide the front seat all the way forward.
 More room for more girls in the back.
 We got her to drive us to Beaver Dam out in Cockeysville to go swimming.
 Sadly, the two-piece bathing suits were all mighty modest still in 1967.

 We’d spend hours on the rope swing; back then you weren’t required to drop off on the first swing.
 The hot thing was the opposite: to jump back and up,and to get such a strong swing, so that you could land right back on the platform and get off.
 If you needed it, someone might grab you; or not, and push you in.
-The highlight of the swing session was when a girl’s bathing suit top popped off as she landed hard.
+The highlight of one of these swing sessions was when a girl’s bathing suit top popped off as she landed hard.
 Several guys dove in, all eager to be the one to find her top and (hopefully) help her put it back on.
 No thanks; I can do it myself!

-But the real show-off thing to do was to swim across the lake, climb the 35′ or so tall cliff (now overgrown with trees in the background), and then climb the 30′ or so tall mining tower (it was a quarry) that was still there, but not for much longer.
+But the real show-off thing to do was to swim across the lake, climb the 35′ or so tall cliff (now overgrown with trees in the background), and then climb the 30′ or so tall mining tower (it had been a quarry) that was still there, but not for much longer.
 The total height was some 60′-70′, which looked more like a half mile when standing on the edge of it and looking down.

 The first time I jumped from it was on a dare from my older brother.
-I was about 12 or so, and as is my very impulsive risk-taking nature, I swam over there, climbed the cliff and up the tower, walked towards the edge.
+I was about 12 or so, and as is my very impulsive risk-taking nature, I swam over there, climbed the cliff and up the tower, and walked towards the edge.
 I instantly realized that I’d never do it if I stood there and actually looked down, especially at the protruding cliff edge half way down.
-So I just walked back, turned, ran, jumped.
+So I just walked back, turned, ran and jumped.
 And my feet just kept running the whole time I was in the air, like a person getting hanged.
 Which I was, sort of, but without a rope.

 Wham!!
 I landed leaning slightly backwards, which from that height was a hard enough slap on my back to knock the wind out of me and momentarily paralyzed me.
 I finally gasped for air and started to feel my back again.
 Wow; That was intense!